 Kiplinger's Personal Finance in 2011 ranks the University at Albany as one of the nation's top colleges for excellence in academics and affordability, and Forbes magazine placed UAlbany in the top 100 in its most recent ranking of "America's Best Public Colleges."
-The College of Nanoscale Science and Engineering is ranked number one in the world.
 U.S. News & World Report ranks UAlbany graduate programs in criminal justice, information technology and public administration among the top 10 in the nation.
 Other nationally ranked programs include social welfare, education and sociology.